nicomazz/i3-polybar-config/README.md

 I use `rofi` to start applications and move around opened windows with this options: `rofi -combi-modi window#drun -show combi -modi combi -show-icons`

 #### Daily desktop background update and usage in i3lock
-`ng_wallpaper.py` update desktop image daily, based on the National geographic image of the day (maybe some additional dependency are needed)
+`ng_wallpaper.py` updates desktop image daily, based on the National geographic image of the day (maybe some additional dependencies are needed)

 ```bash
 crontab -e